Australian Greens: Formation

-Bob Brown era 2001–2012

-2001–2004
+Bob Brown's leadership (2001–2012)

+2001 election and 39th parliament

 Bob Brown lays out the Greens' climate change policies in the lead-up to the 2007 federal election.

 In the 2001 federal election, Brown was re-elected as a senator for Tasmania, and a second Greens senator, Kerry Nettle, was elected in New South Wales.
 The Greens opposed the Howard government's Pacific Solution of offshore processing for asylum seekers, and opposed the bipartisan offers of support to ANZUS and the Afghanistan War by the government and Beazley Opposition in the aftermath of the September 11 attacks.
 The party described the Afghanistan commitment in particular as "warmongering".
 Brown and Nettle's performance in the Senate increased voter support for the party, as it showcased that the Greens were not deep ecologists nor a single-issue environmentalist organisation, thus granting approval from disaffected Labor voters.

-2002 Cunningham by-election

 On 19 October 2002, the Greens won a House of Representatives seat for the first time when Michael Organ won the Cunningham by-election, triggered by the resignation of Labor member Stephen Martin.

-2004–2007
+2004 election and 40th parliament

 In the 2004 federal election, the Australian Greens fielded candidates in every House of Representatives seat in Australia.
 The Greens' primary vote rose by 2.3% to 7.2%.
 This won them two additional Senate seats, taken by Christine Milne in Tasmania and Rachel Siewert in Western Australia, bringing the total to four.
 In New South Wales, the Greens ran John Kaye as their lead Senate candidate but were unsuccessful due to unfavourable preference flows, and Organ lost his seat to Labor's Sharon Bird.

-2007–2010
+At the 2004 election, the Australian Greens replaced the Australian Democrats as the largest third party in elections, a title that they have held since.

+2007 election and 41st parliament

 The Greens increased their national vote by 1.38 points to 9.04% at the 2007 federal election, with the election of South Australian senator Sarah Hanson-Young taking the number of Greens senators to five.
 Senators Bob Brown (Tas) and Kerry Nettle (NSW) were up for re-election, Brown was re-elected, but Nettle was unsuccessful, becoming the only Australian Greens senator to lose their seat despite increasing her vote from 2001.

 In November 2008, Senator Christine Milne was elected deputy leader in a ballot contested against Senator Rachel Siewert.

 In 2009, the Greens and the Liberal Party voted to defeat Labor's emission trading scheme legislation after failed negotiations for an emissions cut target.